§ 15A-1368.4. Conditions of post-release supervision.

 (c1) Repealed by Session Laws 2013-196, s.
 2, effective June 26, 2013.

 (d) Reintegrative Conditions. - Appropriate reintegrative conditions, for which a supervisee may receive earned time credits against the length of the supervision period, and repeated violation that may result in revocation of post-release supervision, are:

 (1) Work faithfully at suitable employment or faithfully pursue a course of study or vocational training that will equip the supervisee for suitable employment.

 (2) Undergo available medical or psychiatric treatment and remain in a specified institution if required for that purpose.

 (3) Attend or reside in a facility providing rehabilitation, instruction, recreation, or residence for persons on post-release supervision.

 (4) Support the supervisee's dependents and meet other family responsibilities.

-(5) In the case of a supervisee who attended a basic skills program during incarceration, continue attending a basic skills program in pursuit of a General Education Development Degree or adult high school diploma.
+(5) In the case of a supervisee who attended a basic skills program during incarceration, continue attending a basic skills program in pursuit of an adult high school equivalency diploma or adult high school diploma.